Johnnie Law | The Johnny Law tales in Big Town

 Classic Comic Books Home Page (with many articles on comics)

 These best stories of the comic books are preceded by their issue number.

 The Arsonist, Part 1 (1937).
 Writer: Will Ely.
 Art: Will Ely.
-Patrolman Johnny Law rescues the homeless young slum kid Tim from a fire set by a mysterious arsonist.
-The origin of both Johnny Law and Tim.
+Patrolman Johnnie Law rescues the homeless young slum kid Tim from a fire set by a mysterious arsonist.
+The origin of both Johnnie Law and Tim.

 We tend to think of homelessness as a modern problem.
 But there were plenty of homeless poor people in the Depression.
 By 1937, the absolute nadir of the Depression was over, but things were still really rough.
 For that matter, homelessness was a major problem in Elizabethan England, around 1600.
 Shakespeare plays such as As You Like It and King Lear have much to say about homelessness, and should be read against such an economic background.

 Johnnie Law shows heroism here, rescuing people from the fire.
 He displays the sort of derring-do and physical bravery shown by movie heroes.
 Ely's action scenes often show his heroes swinging around the outsides of large, architecturally complex buildings.
 There are often dangerous conditions, such as a fire, as in this tale, or a storm.
 See his Larry Steele tale, "The Maine Castle Mystery" (Detective Comics #17, July 1938).

 The Arsonist, Part 2-4 (1937).
 Writer: Will Ely.
 Art: Will Ely.
 Police detective Johnnie Law tracks down the mysterious arsonist responsible for the series of tenement district fires.